 The Nominal versus Real Nikkei 225

 For most major indexes, we expect to see a significant difference between the nominal and real price over a multi-decade timeframe.
 But Japan's chronic bouts of deflation have kept the two metrics rather tight.
-Note that I've used a log vertical axis for the index price to better illustrate the relative price changes over time.
+Note that we've used a log vertical axis for the index price to better illustrate the relative price changes over time.

 Japanese Bond Yields: How Low Can They Go?

 Note: The "recessions" highlighted in the third chart above are based on the OECD Composite Leading Indicators Reference Turning Points and Component Series.
-I use the peak-to-trough version of data (peak month begins the gray, trough month is excluded), which is conveniently available in the FRED repository.
+We use the peak-to-trough version of data (peak month begins the gray, trough month is excluded), which is conveniently available in the FRED repository.
 As we can readily see, the OECD concept of turning points is much broader than the method used by the NBER to define recessions in the US.